rakeshagf/authn_risk_assessment/capstone_final/README.md

 *   **Enhanced Feature Engineering**: Integrate user-specific baseline profiles (`user_id`'s typical time of day for login, location, device, typical IP pattern per User), IP reputation data, and sequential pattern analysis to provide richer context for both unsupervised and supervised models.

+## Model Evaluation:
+We evaluated classification models (listed in earlier section), both supervised and unsupervised.
+We assessed model performance using **F1-score**, **Precision**, **Recall**, and **Confusion Matrices**, prioritizing these for imbalanced anomaly detection.
+No single model was universally optimal.
+A **hybrid and adaptive approach** is best:

+*   **For Novel Anomaly Detection**: **One-Class SVM** (or a refined Isolation Forest) is most optimal, leveraging its unsupervised nature and high anomaly recall to detect new threats.
+*   **For Efficient Classification of Known Patterns**: A **Random Forest model** can be highly optimal for *rapidly classifying established anomaly patterns*, but only with robust, independently derived, and potentially human-validated labels (to avoid data leakage).

+The optimal solution is a tiered system combining unsupervised methods for broad detection, human feedback for label refinement, and supervised models for efficient classification of confirmed threats, continuously adapting to new information.

 ## Data Preprocessing/Preparation: